freelawproject/juriscraper/README.rst

 Individual tests can be run with:

-   python -m unittest -v tests.local.test_DateTest.DateTest.test_various_date_extractions
+   tox -e py -- tests/local/test_DateTest.py::DateTest::test_date_range_creation

 Or, to run and drop to the Python debugger if it fails, but you must install `nost` to have `nosetests`:

-  nosetests -v --pdb tests/local/test_DateTest.py:DateTest.test_various_date_extractions
+  uv run nosetests -v --pdb tests/local/test_DateTest.py:DateTest.test_date_range_creation

 Future Goals